amittanwar777/documents/code.md

    Since we never rebuilt the image after UAT, production is now running an image that was thoroughly tested.

 > ✅ Key Point: This makes the deployment repeatable, reliable, and fully auditable.

+---

+## Tagging & Version Management

+- A metadata file in **S3** maps image tags to their content (mirrors `downloadartifacts.json` structure).
+- This allows all stakeholders to view:
+  - What each image contains.
+  - Which version is running in each environment.

+---

+## Future Enhancement

+- Build a **simple UI** to visualize:
+  - Image tags and contents.
+  - Environment-wise deployments.
+  - Artifact promotion history.

+---

+## Technical Recap

+### Init-Based Pattern in OpenShift:

+- Artifact image is used as an **init container**.
+- It unpacks artifacts into a shared `emptyDir` volume.
+- The main container (e.g., NGINX) uses these files at runtime.
+- Decouples artifact and runtime container concerns.

+---

+## Notes on STE and CIT Environments

+- **No changes** to current flow for STE and CIT environments.
+- They continue using the state repo for faster changes and direct restarts.

+---